peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject Untag();

-Gets an object with the same value as this one but without the tags it has, if any.
-If this object is an array, map, or byte string, the data will not be copied to the returned object, so changes to the returned object will be reflected in this one.
+Gets an object with the same value as this one but without the tags it as, if any.
+If this object is an array, map, or byte string, the data ill not be copied to the returned object, so changes to the returned bject will be reflected in this one.

 <b>Return Value:</b>